davedupplaw/jquery.thermometer/README.md

 An SVG thermometer for jQuery that provides programmatic control of the temperature.

-You can see demos of it's functionality at my website:
+You can see demos of its functionality at my website:

 [http://david.dupplaw.me.uk/developer/jquery-thermometer](http://david.dupplaw.me.uk/developer/jquery-thermometer)